 Child Support Lawyer

-On the average most divorce cases have one parent paying the other in child support.
-But the number one question is “How much should the other party pay?”
-During these times it is important to have an experienced child support attorney there to work with you and protect yours and your child’s best interests.
+The most common questions are “How much should the other party pay?”
+“How can I prove how much they truly earn?”
+“They quit their job, what can I do?”
+During these stressful and frustrating times, it is important to have an experienced child and spousal support attorney working with you to protect you and your child’s best interests.

 Calculating the Amount of Child Support Ordered

-When you need assistance with any child spousal support matter, call Stockton Family Law Attorney Erica M. Bansmer at 209-474-2400 or Email us in the form on the right of the page.
+When you need assistance with any child spousal support matter, call Bansmer Law at 209-474-2400